IRS Forms

 Some individual partners can claim a foreign tax credit without filing Form 1116 if all their foreign income is passive, the taxes are reported on a payee statement, they make the election, and their total creditable foreign tax is at or below $300 or $600 if married filing jointly.
 When partners qualify and elect this, they may not need K‑3 details for their own returns, which can reduce practical demand.
 This is a partner‑level choice, so keep the election separate from your entity‑level domestic filing exception analysis.

-Beginning with the 2024 tax year, there is a new carve‑out.
+For the 2025 tax year, a separate carve‑out can apply.
 If you answered “Yes” to Question 4 on Schedule B of Form 1065, the partnership is not required to file Schedules K‑2 and K‑3.
 This question reflects small partnership thresholds and other filing conditions.
 You still must follow the same K‑1 notification approach used in the domestic filing exception.

 What this looks like in practice: